A Knock-down Rebuild – Is It Right for You?

 Another factor in the knock-down rebuild vs major renovation decision is the way in which your current home has been constructed, and how conducive that construction method is to either option.
-Multiple different construction methods have been employed across the decades in NZ and each has a significant influence on the feasibility of a knock-down rebuild or a major renovation of the existing home.
+In Australia multiple different construction methods have been employed across the decades and each has a significant influence on the feasibility of a knock-down rebuild or a major renovation of the existing home.

 An example of the way in which the construction of a house comes into the equation can be demonstrated in the scenario where a family wishes to increase the overall size of their home.
 If the existing house is of block construction—which can safely support a second storey on top without extra reinforcement to walls—then instead of knocking the entire structure down as a knock-down rebuild, it may be more efficient to add another storey.

 Instead, if the house were of a style unable to support the upper storey, walls would need to be stripped back and additional bracing constructed—this is a significant extra expense—and so alternative options might be considered.
 This is just one possible scenario.
 Your home’s construction method can influence the decision to renovate or to knock-down and rebuild in numerous ways.

 What Condition Are the Bones of Your Current Home In?

 Another major factor to consider in the knock-down rebuild vs home renovation choice is the condition of the bones (or structural integrity) of your current home.
 You don’t have to be in the building game to understand that superficial improvements made on a sub-standard starting point are less than ideal and won’t survive the test of time.

 There are, of course, properties that cry out to be knocked down.
 This is evidenced by properties being advertised on the market with phrases like, “Knock me down and start over”.
 These are properties that are very dated, are built with potentially hazardous materials, or may have rot or other structural issues that clearly mark them for demolition.